Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 Note: All the scripts have been tested on a single A100 GPU with 80GB memory.
 If the scripts fail on your GPU, it might be worth playing with `num_gpus` and `gpu_memory_utilization` parameters, these are as defined in the [vLLM API](https://github.com/vllm-project/vllm).

 We show an example of how to use the `AutoModel` API for inference:

+The Key parameters for model initalization are explained as follows:

+1. model_name (str): The model name (as seen on HuggingFace) you want to use.
+2. num_gpus (int): Number of GPUs you want to use for inference.
+3. cuda_visible_devices (str): IDs of the GPUs you want to use.
+4. gpu_memory_utilization (float): Maximum cap on GPU memory utilization of each individual GPU.
+4. dtype (str): Data type of model parameters.

+You can generate model response using the `generate` function and the key parameters are defined as follows:

+1. user_query (str): The Query you want the model to respond to.
+2. user_specified_system_prompt (str): If you want to test the model with a custom system prompt (using this means alignment optimized prompts won't be used)
+3. optimized_prompt (bool): Boolean indicating if you want to use model specific optimized alignment prompt.
+4. optimized_icl (bool): Boolean indicating if you want to use ICL examples optimized for alignment/
+5. num_optimized_icl (int): Number of alignment ICL examples you want to use (can be an integer in [1, 5])

 ```python
 from auto_model import AutoModel